 Next, there’s Chantal Romain, the media relations expert and VP of communications.
 Before working with Hurts for Klutch Sports, Chantel worked for the NBA as director and manager of player programs and communications.
 She’s an expert at showing players how to advertise themselves to the league and the world.

 Moving on, there’s Shakeemah Simmons-Winter, Hurts’ publicist.
 She has a lot of experience working in PR and communications.
-Shakeemah worked for ESPN for over three years as the senior publicist and eventually became the manager of corporate communications for NBA, MLB, and Little League.
-She also spent some time working for Madison Square Garden and the Knicks.
+Shakeemah worked for ESPN for over three years as a senior publicist and eventually became the manager of corporate communications for the NBA, MLB, and Little League.
+She also spent some time working for Madison Square Garden and the New York Knicks.

 View this post on Instagram

 Penultimately, there’s Rachel Everett.
 She oversees Hurts’ marketing and branding.
-While she doesn’t work directly with the Klutch Sports Group, she’s in constant communication with them.
+While the sports marketing expert doesn’t work directly with the Klutch Sports Group, she’s in constant communication with them.
 For the past year, she has directly worked for Hurts’ foundation.
 Everett is also self-employed and the co-founder of ESM Sports.
-She touts herself as a sports marketing expert.

 Last but not least is Jenna Malphrus.
-She has an interesting job history up to this point, as it looked like she would go into sales.
-But she became the client services manager for Hurts four years ago and hasn’t looked back since.
+She has an interesting job history.
+Before joining Hurts, it looked like she would go into sales.
+However, Jenna became the client services manager for Hurts four years ago and hasn’t looked back since.
 Now, she’s the senior client manager.

-It’s a great team with years of experience.
-Not only are they the only all-women management team ever, but they are a great team in general who are good at their jobs.
-Today, Hurts continues to be one of the best forward-facing athletes in the NFL, and that’s thanks to these women.
+Hurts has a great team around him with years of experience.
+Not only are they the only all-women management team ever, but they are professionals who are great at what they do.
+Today, Hurts continues to be one of the best forward-facing athletes in the NFL, and these women deserve praise for it as well.

-Maybe future athletes will look at Hurts’ template that he laid out and follow suit.
+Maybe in the future, athletes will look at Hurts’ template.
 Sports agencies are a male-dominant career.
 Hopefully, these women can be the face of change in that business.